jonax1337/PasswordManager/README.md

 - **Does not send** any telemetry or analytics
 - **Stores all data** locally on your device

-Your privacy and security are our top priorities.
+Your privacy and security are top priorities.

----

-**Ready to secure your digital life?** Download Simple Password Manager today and take control of your online security.